Guest Post and Giveaway: A Father’s Prophetic Words

-Emily Chenoweth is my special guest author today!
-She is the author of Hello Goodbye, her first novel, and just completed a successful book tour with TLC Book Tours.
+Emily Chenoweth is my special guest.
+She is the author of Hello Goodbye, her first novel.

 Since their twentieth wedding anniversary is approaching, Elliott decides that the three of them will take a trip back to their former home, New Hampshire.
 There they will stay at the historic Presidential Hotel and be joined by Helen and Elliott’s oldest and dearest friends for an anniversary celebration.
 The events of that week forever change Abby.